jcoliz/AzLogs.Ingestion/README.md

 When you're done, you'll have four key pieces of information

 * Tenant ID
-* Client ID
+* Client ID (aka 'appId')
-* Client Secret
+* Client Secret (aka 'password')
 * Service Principal ID

 ## Deploy Azure resources

-This sample requires five Azure resources: Log Analytics Workspace, Data Collection Rule, and Data Collection Endpoint, Azure Function, and Blob Storage.
-There is an Azure Resource Manager (ARM) template to set up everything you need, ready to go: [azlogs-ingestion-fn.bicep](./.azure/deploy/azlogs-ingestion-fn.bicep).
+This sample requires five Azure resources: Log Analytics Workspace, Data Collection Rule, and Data Collection Endpoint, Azure Function, and Storage Account.
+There is an Azure Resource Manager (ARM) template here to set up everything you need, ready to go: [azlogs-ingestion-fn.bicep](./.azure/deploy/azlogs-ingestion-fn.bicep).
 Did you clone this repo with submodules?
 If not, now is the time to init and update submodules so you have the [AzDeploy.Bicep](https://github.com/jcoliz/AzDeploy.Bicep) project handy with the necessary module templates.